 Learning curve in lecture (Bligh 1998)1

-The Y-axis indicates the student performance and X-axis the time of lecture.
+The Y-axis indicates student performance and X-axis the time of the lecture.
 The student performance increase as well as decrease thrice with respect to the activities between lectures.
-The peaks and fall of line shows the number of breaks introduced.
+The peaks and fall of the line show the number of breaks introduced.
 Frequent intervals; let’s say one in 15 minutes can bring down the rate of attention lapse, same time balances the lost few minutes of “speaking” which ultimately reaps no grades!

 - It is good to speak for 20 minutes, tick of the next minute interact with the team-mates on the particular section.

 - Every few minutes or seconds throw some attention captivating stimulus.